Updated May 2023

-Your submission of your personal data to IFOW constitutes your explicit consent to allow your personal data to be processed by IFOW in the United Kingdom.
-The UK is not a member of the EU and GDPR does not directly apply.
-However, the UK has worked to implement GDPR and IFOW has ensured that there are measures in place to protect your personal data and reduce the risk for EU data subjects.
-Please see, How Does IFOW protect my information?
+Your submission of your personal data to the Institute constitutes your explicit consent to allow your personal data to be processed by the Institute in the United Kingdom.
+The UK is not a member of the EU and the GDPR does not directly apply.
+However, the UK has worked to implement the GDPR, and the Institute has ensured that there are measures in place to protect your personal data and reduce the risk for EU data subjects.
+Please see: How does the Institute protect my information?

 We have contracts in place with these organisations that prevent them from using it in any way other than how we instruct them to.
 These contracts also require them to maintain good standards of security to ensure your confidentiality.